olisystems/OLI-Boxes-Testing-Scripts/README.md

 ## Local Scripts

-<p align="justify">This section includes the scripts related to the fetching of data from different sensors and publishing it to OLI Systems's MQTT Broker</p>
+<p align="justify">This section includes the scripts related to the fetching of data from different sensors and publishing it to OLI Systems's MQTT Broker.
+These scripts can also be downloaded directly into OLI Box using wget.</p>
+These scripts includes fetching of data from different hardwares i.e.</p>
+1- Solar.py(Get data from EPSolar MPPT Controller using Modbus protocol)<br/>
+2- Smartpi.py(Get real-time power and energy data using REST API)<br/>
+3- Rest_auth.py(Get real-time data using discovergy REST Auth API)<br/>
+4- Oli_local.py & Oli.main.py(OLI architecture from real-time hardware to blockchain node)<br/>
+5- SMA.py(Get real-time data from SMA controller using bluetooth)<br/>